 Impacted Earwax

 Earwax is a natural defensive secretion in our ear canals to help keep our canals and ear drums free of debris.
-For some, this production can be too rapid and the build up can block the canal.
-Some individuals produce a wetter, sticky wax and when it is moved in the canal it makes a suction type of crackle sound.
-Wax naturally moves out of the canal, but if we use cotton swabs we push it down the canal and the natural movement is obstructed and the build up is not natural but has the same outcome.
-Audiologists for the most part love cleaning out ear canals and are the best provider for this service.
+For some, this production can be too rapid and the build-up can block the canal.
+Some individuals produce a wetter, sticky wax and when it is moved in the canal it makes a suction-type of crackle sound.
+Wax naturally moves out of the canal, but if we use cotton swabs, we push it down the canal and the natural movement is obstructed.

 Eustachian Tube Dysfunction (ETD)